Crash Martinair flight MP495 in Faro, Portugal

 – 2017, review by the CE of the Final Report of the CAE

-For a more complete picture of also underlying causes leading to the crash, starting with the management and safety culture of Martinair, a Swiss Cheese Model type of investigation was needed.
+For a more complete picture of also underlying causes leading to the crash, starting with the management and safety culture of Martinair, a Swiss Cheese Model type of investigation is needed.

-The unrest in 1998 (6 years after the crash) of Martinair pilots on their workload makes scrutiny of the Management Culture in 1992 even more important.
+The unrest of Martinair pilots on their workload in 1998 (6 years after the crash) makes scrutiny of Martinairs Management Culture in 1992 even more important.

 See, translated, articles in Dutch newspapers Trouw and NRC.